cockroachdb/docs/v20.1/authorization.md

 ## Roles

 {{site.data.alerts.callout_info}}
-Role-based access management is an enterprise feature.
-To request a 30-day trial license, see [Get CockroachDB](https://www.cockroachlabs.com/get-cockroachdb/).
+<span class="version-tag">New in v20.1</span> Role-based access management is no longer an enterprise feature and is now freely available in the core version of CockroachDB.
 {{site.data.alerts.end}}

 Roles enable you to group users and other roles and grant or revoke privileges to the group as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.